stefanofa/awesome/TOPICS.md

 ## debuggin

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform
+*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Buoy Desktop — the desktop companion for BUOY Devtools.
+Mirror your React Native app's network, storage, and query state to your desk in real time.

 ## react-native-better-dev-tools

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform
+*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Buoy Desktop — the desktop companion for BUOY Devtools.
+Mirror your React Native app's network, storage, and query state to your desk in real time.

 ## react-native-dev-tools

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform
+*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Buoy Desktop — the desktop companion for BUOY Devtools.
+Mirror your React Native app's network, storage, and query state to your desk in real time.

 ## react-query

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform
+*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Buoy Desktop — the desktop companion for BUOY Devtools.
+Mirror your React Native app's network, storage, and query state to your desk in real time.

 *   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, vue-query, trpc, swr, rtk-query and more)